-Four travellers from New Zealand have entered Tasmania, after arriving in Sydney through a trans-Tasman travel bubble, with a fifth set to arrive on Sunday.
+Five travellers from New Zealand have entered Tasmania, after arriving in Sydney through a trans-Tasman travel bubble.

 A trans-Tasman bubble was opened earlier this week to allow travellers from New Zealand to enter Australia without having to quarantine but only New South Wales and the Northern Territory agreed to the arrangement.

-The four travellers, including two children, all arrived in Tasmania through the Launceston airport since the opening of the bubble on Friday.
+The five travellers, including two children, all arrived in Tasmania through the Launceston airport since the opening of the bubble on Friday.

 Over the past two days it has been revealed that travellers entering Australia through the travel bubble have then travelled to other states.

-In Victoria 55 New Zealanders who arrived on a plane from Sydney were not detained and avoided quarantine in a state run facility while 25 travellers who arrived in Perth will undergo a mandatory 14 day hotel quarantine period.
+In Victoria 55 New Zealanders who arrived on a plane from Sydney were not detained and avoided quarantine in a state run facility while 23 travellers who arrived in Perth will undergo a mandatory quarantine period.

 West Australian Premier Mark McGowan has said that the visitors will be deducted from WA's weekly international arrivals cap.